-November 30 marked the first anniversary of the report on Indigenous-specific racism in BC’s health-care system In Plain Sight, an independent review led by Dr. Mary Ellen Turpel-Lafond.
+November 30 marked the first anniversary of the report on Indigenous-specific racism in BC’s health-care system In Plain Sight, an independent review released in partnership with the Ministry of Health.

 - Both hosted and/or participated in multiple learning sessions and workshops to build knowledge and competencies to best undertake this work.